jblotus/explosivewebsprogramming/source/_posts/2011-10-09-per-route-response-caching-in-lithium-php.md

 <p>
   So what we are doing here is adding a filter to <code>Dispatcher::run()</code>.
 The first thing we have to do is process the request object by passing it off to the router.
-This is important because at this phase of the application request cycle, the request object has not yet been parsed. <code>Dispatcher::run()</code> will eventually do this before it returns a response, but we won&#8217;t be able to intercept our custom cache attribute if we don&#8217;t do it here.
+This is important because at this phase of the application request cycle, the request object has not yet been parsed. <code>Dispatcher::run()</code> will eventually do this before it returns a response, but we won't be able to intercept our custom cache attribute if we don't do it here.
 </p>